 Our Fire and Emergency Services Administration (FESA) concentration is a ten course curriculum designed to provide you with the fundamental leadership skills to prepare you for current and potential Fire and Emergency Services supervisory and management positions.
 Our program is geared for:

 - Chief Officers

 - State directors

 The curriculum for this program includes six core courses developed by the National Fire Academy Fire and Emergency Services Higher Education Program.

 Each BAAS degree requires you to have a primary concentration and a secondary concentration.
-If your vocational/technical credit takes care of your primary concentration area, and you'll take just 10 classes (30 hours) to earn your fire and emergency services administration BAAS degree at ENMU.
+If your career-technical credit takes care of your primary concentration area, then you'll take just 10 classes (30 hours) to earn your fire and emergency services administration BAAS degree at ENMU.
 If you are pursuing this concentration, you must have completed your primary concentration in a related field.

 Scholarships and Financial Assistance

 Eastern New Mexico University is committed to helping you finance your education.
 You can find more information about admissions scholarships and find out why more than $22 million in financial assistance were awarded to ENMU students last year.